Programmable photonic waveguide arrays: opportunities and challenges: Translating potential applications to the programmable paradigm

 \subsection{Photonic neural networks}

-\paragraph*{Application Overview:} Photonic neural networks (PNNs) are emerging as a transformative platform for accelerating machine learning, leveraging the unique properties of light to achieve ultra-high-speed, low-latency, and energy-efficient computations~\cite{shastri2021photonics,liao2023integrated,peserico2023integrated}.
-At their core, PNNs rely on photonic matrix multiplication to perform matrix-vector products, a fundamental operation in neural network processing~\cite{zhou2022photonic}.
-By leveraging quantum light as input, PNNs can enable quantum machine learning~\cite{biamonte2017quantum,Bogaerts2020} and other quantum information processing tasks such as Hamiltonian simulation, quantum information compression, and one-way quantum repeaters~\cite{steinbrecher2019quantum}.
-PNNs have been successfully demonstrated across various photonic platforms~\cite{Shen_2017, Harris:18,annoni2017unscrambling,roques2020heuristic,flamini2020photonic,zhang2021optical,doi:10.1126/science.ade8450}, with MZI meshes being among the most widely used architectures.
+\paragraph*{Application Overview:} Photonic neural networks (PNNs) are emerging as a transformative platform for accelerating machine learning, leveraging the unique properties of light to achieve ultra-high-speed, low-latency, and energy-efficient computations~\supercite{shastri2021photonics,liao2023integrated,peserico2023integrated}.
+At their core, PNNs rely on photonic matrix multiplication to perform matrix-vector products, a fundamental operation in neural network processing~\supercite{zhou2022photonic}.
+By leveraging quantum light as input, PNNs can enable quantum machine learning~\supercite{biamonte2017quantum,Bogaerts2020} and other quantum information processing tasks such as Hamiltonian simulation, quantum information compression, and one-way quantum repeaters~\supercite{steinbrecher2019quantum}.
+PNNs have been successfully demonstrated across various photonic platforms~\supercite{Shen_2017, Harris:18,annoni2017unscrambling,roques2020heuristic,flamini2020photonic,zhang2021optical,doi:10.1126/science.ade8450}, with MZI meshes being among the most widely used architectures.
 Other approaches, such as cascaded MMI couplers and phase shifter arrays, also provide viable alternatives.

 \paragraph*{Potentials of PWAs:} Programmable waveguide arrays present a compelling alternative hardware platform for implementing photonic neural networks.
 Compared to MZI-based or hybrid MMI–phase shifter architectures, PWAs may more easily scale to larger input dimensions, support multi-wavelength operations, and reduce overall optical losses.
 Furthermore, due to the universality and robustness of PWAs, the training of PWA-based PNNs can be streamlined with a simplified calibration process.
-Additionally, the continuously coupled waveguides in PWAs provide unique interfaces for integrating nonlinear activation elements.
+Additionally, while PWAs are fundamentally linear photonic platforms, their continuously coupled waveguide geometry can facilitate the integration of nonlinear activation elements for neural networks through optical nonlinear materials or detector co-integration~\supercite{bandyopadhyay2024single}.